TYPICAL ROMANTIC MOVIE SCENARIOS:

 “Serotonin flows when you feel significant or important.”
 So when someone tells you the things you want to hear, such as, “I care about you”, “You’re special to me”, “I love you too” etc. these little blighters kick into action and make you feel wanted.
 Without these words to aid the release of serotonin, we then believe that we are lonely and thus become sad.

 “Dopamine motivates us to take action toward goals, desires, and needs, and gives a surge of reinforcing pleasure when achieving them.”
 If you see love as a goal, then perhaps finally telling someone the love you’ve had for them for so long is best told at the last possible minute, that way you will get the greatest flood of dopamine?
 It is a goal you’ve wanted to achieve for a while, so why not obtain it when it’s at its most dramatic and get the biggest rush ever?
 Perhaps this is also why “make-up-sex” feels so great after an argument?
-Not because anything is solved, but it proves a fantastically pleasurable, but unproductive, distraction from reality.
+Not because anything important is solved, but because it proves as a fantastically pleasurable (yet unproductive) distraction from reality.

 “Oxytocin creates intimacy, trust, and builds healthy relationships.”
-Once you believe that said person involved loves you and that everything’s finally fallen into place, this hormone will work to combine those feelings and enforce a purely emotional security.
+Once you believe that said person involved loves the bones of you and that everything’s finally fallen into place, this hormone will work to combine those feelings and enforce pure emotional security.
 By no means is it permanent or necessarily true, but it feels true, so you believe it.

 “Endorphins are released in response to pain and stress and help to alleviate anxiety and depression.”
 These little tykes are so great at boosting your mood.
 When you feel down, you may attempt to sublimate that negative emotion by going for a run or by dancing.
 After a while, your body will release endorphins to aid you carrying on, motivate you to do it again and see it as a release from any inner negativity.
 I mean, that’s great and all, but this can be abused.
 So, if you have had a massive lover’s tiff, but you know that the act of romance and sex makes you feel better again, you may well engage in it.
 You’ll feel like you can tackle the world again, only to realise later that nothing on a deeper level has changed.